drowe67/radae/README.md

 # Seperate Tx and Rx

 We separate the system into a transmitter `inference.py` and stand alone receiver `rx.py`.
-Theses examples test the OFDM waveform, including pilot symbol insertion, cyclic prefix, least squares phase EQ, and coarse magnitude EQ.
+These examples test the OFDM waveform, including pilot symbol insertion, cyclic prefix, least squares phase EQ, and coarse magnitude EQ.

 BER tests are useful to calibrate the system, and measure loss from classical DSP based synchronisation.
 We have a good theoretical model for the expected BER on AWGN and multipath channels.